alexanderswift/public-gigacom/a_few_weeks_later.md

 I still highly recommend GigaComm as a provider because they are transparent, responsive and owned their (small) problems and I believe it's how you respond and learn from problems that builds a better network and experience for your customers.

-The low latency, zero point nothing jitter and Gigabit speed enabled by their infrastructure approach is awesome for domestic and international video calling, working from home, uploading / downloading my work from the Cloud and 🤞subtrtacting a few days ~7th to 10th Jan it has been reliable and fast.
+The low latency, zero point nothing jitter and Gigabit speed enabled by their infrastructure approach is awesome for domestic and international video calling, working from home, uploading / downloading my work from the Cloud and 🤞subtracting a few days ~7th to 10th Jan it has been reliable and fast.